Import data from CSV files

 <csv-location>

-is a string of the location to the CSV file.
+is a string of the location of the CSV file.

 If usinghttp://